Gentle hip endoprosthesis in young patients

 - Stair running before discharge

-BGU Clinic Frankfurt provides information on osteoarthritis and hip replacement
+BGU Clinic Frankfurt provides information on osteoarthritis and hip endoprosthesis

 More than 170,000 artificial knee joints and more than 200,000 artificial hip joints are used each year in Germany.
 Common cause is a joint wear, the so-called arthrosis.
-The BG Unfallklinik Frankfurt is launching a patient information event at the Main under the motto "Osteoarthritis and joint replacement".
-Head physician Prof. dr. Dr. Reinhard Hoffmann and his team inform in the conference center of the clinic, Friedberger Landstraße 430, 60389 Frankfurt am Main about osteoarthritis and the artificial knee replacement or hip replacement and replacement surgery.
+The BG Unfallklinik Frankfurt is launching a patient information event at the Main under the motto "Osteoarthritis and joint endoprosthesis".
+Head physician Prof. dr. Dr. Reinhard Hoffmann and his team inform in the conference center of the clinic, Friedberger Landstraße 430, 60389 Frankfurt am Main about osteoarthritis and the artificial hip endoprosthesis.

 Osteoarthritis is widespread in Germany.
 Nearly half of all persons over the age of 65 suffer from the disease of wear, usually at the knee or hip.